Michalczyk, Lukasz Centre for Ecology, Evolution, and Conservation, School of Biological Sciences, University of East Anglia, Norwich, United Kingdom.

 - Evolutionary relationships within the phylum

 A phylum of microscopic, bilaterally symmetrical, eight-legged invertebrates.
 The members of the phylum Tardigrada are commonly called tardigrades or water bears (Fig. 1).
 These microscopic animals [which measure typically less than 1 mm (0.04 in.) in length] have a worldwide distribution and are found in the overwhelming majority of habitats.
-Members of the Tardigrada are known widely for their cryptobiotic abilities (that is, capabilities to achieve a state in which the metabolic rate of the organism is reduced to an imperceptible level).
+Tardigrades are known widely for their cryptobiotic abilities (that is, capabilities to achieve a state in which the metabolic rate of the organism is reduced to an imperceptible level).
 There are at least 100 described genera of tardigrades, containing approximately 1300 species.
 See also: Cryptobiosis

 The content above is only an excerpt.